Who needs positive parenting tips? What's the fuss about, anyway?

 Another crucial positive parenting tip is to provide what psychologists call "emotion coaching" -- talking with kids about their feelings, and discussing helpful strategies for handling emotionally difficult situations.

 So before you interact with your child, take a moment to calm yourself down and get into the zone.
 It's better to give yourself a time out than overreact to your child's transgression.
-For help, see these evidence-based tips for coping with parenting stress.
+For help, see my evidence-based tips for coping with parenting stress.

 Kids aren't all alike.
 Some are much tougher to handle, and so parents need extra support.
-For more information, see this article about aggression in children, and these constructive, evidence-based tips for handling defiance and disruptive behavior.
+For more information, see my article about aggression in children, and these constructive, evidence-based tips for handling defiance and disruptive behavior.

 Boeldt DL, Rhee SH, Dilalla LF, Mullineaux PY, Schulz-Heik RJ, Corley RP, Young SE, Hewitt JK.
 2012.
 The Association between Positive Parenting and Externalizing Behavior.
 Infant Child Dev.
 21(1):85-106.